Browsers and devices

 |Windows||Supported||Supported||Supported, IE10+||Supported||Supported||Not supported|

 Internet Explorer 10+ is supported; IE9 and down is not.
-Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
+Please be informed that some CSS3 properties and HTML5 components are not maintained in IE10, or require prefixed properties for full functionality.
 Visit Can I use… for details on browser support of CSS3 and HTML5 features.

 Modals and dropdowns on mobile